Expert Residential Conveyancing Solicitors

 Estate management and plot creation

 Here at Z group, we are on hand to assist residential property solicitors and developers with selling plots, as well as help with the site set up and onward plot conveyancing.
-Our team of residential property and conveyancing solicitors work closely with our team of architects, who are able to advise on feasibility and any planning considerations that need to be taken into account.
+Our team of residential property and conveyancing solicitors work closely with our team of talented architects, who are able to advise on feasibility and any planning considerations that need to be taken into account.

 If you find yourself needing any help and advice on changing the class use of a property, then our team of architects can also assist.